EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

    - Etcd cluster has properly configured readiness probe.

      If the Etcd cluster the kube-apiserver connects to (via ClusterIP) is implemented with a well designed readiness probe.
 Then the unhealthy instance will be automatically removed from the Endpoint.
 Kube-Proxy then removes the related rules from the iptables.
 Since the kube-apiserver's health check succeeds, the container itself will not be restarted, so the current TCP connections to the unhealthy instance are not closed forcefully.
-Instead, these TCP connections need to time out first to be re-established.
-As mentioned above, the default TCP connection heartbeat timeout is ten seconds.
-Moreover, the performance of the kube-apiserver can only recover after the connections are re-established.
+Instead, these TCP connections need to time out first prior to be re-established.
+And as mentioned above, the default TCP connection heartbeat timeout is ten seconds.
+Moreover, the performance of the kube-apiserver can only recover after the connections are re-established with healthy instances.

    - Etcd cluster does not have properly configured readiness probe.